spaddex/RaspberryPi-Fan/README.md

 # RaspberryPi-Fan
-Fan activated when Raspberry reaches a certain temperature
+Fan activated when Raspberry reaches a certain temperature written in c++

 This was built on a Raspberry Pi running Kali Linux, but it might work on other distros as well.
 Might have to change the path file which reads the temperature though.